mr-Mojo/Synthetic-Linegenerator/readme.md

 All augmented images will be written to a folder specified by `-o` (if none is given, `/augmentations` will be used) and can be zipped by using `-z`.
 Use the `-s` toggle if you want the augmented images to be written to their respective separate folders.

+# Future TO-DO:
+- make character spacing variable
+- use background and textcolor from real data instead of plain white and black